SuffolkLITLab/resource-map/README.md

 ![Image of API Documenation](http://suffolklitlab.org/resource-map/HowTo%20Images/HowTo%20Images/API%20Documentation.png)
 ![Image of API Documentation 2](http://suffolklitlab.org/resource-map/HowTo%20Images/HowTo%20Images/API%20Documentation%202.png)
 ![Image of API Documentation 3](http://suffolklitlab.org/resource-map/HowTo%20Images/HowTo%20Images/API%20Doumentation%203.png)
 **<p> 25.
-You can follow the steps above or go to https://medium.com/row-and-table/an-basic-intro-to-the-airtable-api-9ef978bb0729 to find your API Key and API Documentation.**
+You can follow the steps above or go to this [website](https://medium.com/row-and-table/an-basic-intro-to-the-airtable-api-9ef978bb0729) to find your API Key and API Documentation.**
 **<p> 26.
 Copy and paste your API documentation in line 154 of the code.**